 Among the world’s leading public collections of modern art in Southeast Asia, the National Gallery Singapore houses over 8,000 works from the 19th and 20th centuries in all media, including painting, sculpture, printmaking, photography, and video.
-Discover more about Asian heritage and cultural affiliations through National Gallery Singapore’s comprehensive collection.
+Discover more about Asian heritage and cultural affiliations through the National Gallery Singapore’s comprehensive collection.

 3. Museum of Contemporary Art, Bangkok